OpenCTI-Platform/connectors/internal-enrichment/attribution-tools/README.md

 ### CC-Driver
 This package was developed as a part of [CC-Driver project](https://www.ccdriver-h2020.com/), funded by the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No. 883543

+For more reading on the attribution-tools project: https://www.preprints.org/manuscript/202308.1936/v1